gurenipek/ipc-bundle-shell/README.md

-# bshell — Bundle Shell
+# bshell — bundle shell

 A custom Unix shell where instead of running single commands, you define named process bundles — groups of commands that all run concurrently and share